Neural Thompson Sampling: Conclusions

 \section{Conclusions}

 In this paper, we adapt Thompson Sampling to neural networks.
-Building on recent advances in deep neural networks theory, we are able to show that the proposed algorithm, \algname, enjoys a $\tilde \cO(\tilde d T^{1/2})$ regret bound.
+Building on recent advances in deep learning theory, we are able to show that the proposed algorithm, \algname, enjoys a $\tilde \cO(\tilde d T^{1/2})$ regret bound.
 We also show the algorithm works well empirically on benchmark problems, in comparison with multiple strong baselines.

 The promising results suggest a few interesting directions for future research.
 First, our analysis needs \algname to perform multiple gradient descent steps to train the neural network in each round.
 It is interesting to analyze the case where \algname only performs one gradient descent step in each round, and in particular, the trade-off between optimization precision and regret minimization.
 Second, when the number of arms is finite, $\tilde \cO(\sqrt{dT})$ regret has been established for parametric bandits with linear and generalized linear reward functions.
 It is an open problem how to adapt \algname to achieve the same rate.
 Third, \citet{allen2019can} suggested that neural networks may behave differently from a neural tangent kernel under some parameter regimes.
 It is interesting to investigate whether similar results hold for neural contextual bandit algorithms like \algname.